Carrington-dev/git_tutorials/stash/README.md

 Sometimes you have files you don't want to commit beacuase they are unifinished but you also want don't want to lose them to preserve these files you can stash them so that you can finish in later use.

+## How to use git stash
+Here's the sequence to follow when using git stash:

+* Save changes to branch A.
+* Run git stash.
+* Check out branch B.
+* Fix the bug in branch B.
+* Commit and (optionally) push to remote.
+* Check out branch A
+* Run git stash pop to get your stashed changes back.
+* Git stash stores the changes you made to the working directory locally (inside your project's .git directory; /.git/refs/stash, to be precise) and allows you to retrieve the changes when you need them.
+It's handy when you need to switch between contexts.
+It allows you to save changes that you might need at a later stage and is the fastest way to get your working directory clean while keeping changes intact.

 __To stash files__
 ## To stash files